-One of the things I love most about Italy is its diversity.
-Take, for instance, the north from the south – they may well speak the same language but the countryside, towns and even the culture are markedly different, which can only be a good thing.
-Travel is all about experiencing new and exciting places… and Italy has plenty of opportunities for that.
+Take, for instance, the north from the south as a general thing.
+They may well speak the same language but the countryside, towns and even the culture are so different, which can only be a good thing.
+Travel is all about experiencing new and exciting places.

 2.)
 Cinque Terre